oliviersamin/P13_Scale-a-Django-application-using-a-modular-architecture/README.md

 3. On Heroku:
+* install the Heroku CLI on your computer
+* create an Heroku api key for production application using the CLI `heroku authorizations:create`
+* save the API KEY to use it for the environment variable of CircleCI
 * create a new pipeline
 * in this pipeline create a new app in the production section
 * in this new app click on "Settings" --> "Reveal Config Vars"